-In veterinary medicine, diarrhea is considered one of the most popular and vital diseases that causes huge economic losses in the neonatal animals.
-The diarrheal can be caused by bacteria, virus, parasites and other etiological agents while Escherichia coli bacteria is getting recognized as the leading cause of the diarrheal.
+In veterinary medicine, diarrhea is considered as one of the most common and critical diseases that causes huge economic losses in neonatal animals.
+Diarrhea can be caused by bacteria, virus, parasites, and other etiological agents, even as Escherichia coli bacteria are being recognized as the leading cause of diarrhea.
 This microorganism was first described by Theodor Escherichia in 1885.
-It is a part of the normal gut flora in warm blooded animals, human beings and birds.
-However, some strains are pathogenic and cause different clinical illness and diseases (1).E.coli also causes septicemia and diarrhea in a wide range of hosts, including man, avian and animals such as cattle, piglet, goat, foals, lambs and buffalo as well as children in developing countries (2).
-The diarrheagenic form of (DEC) is generally distinguished into (EPEC), enterotoxigenic E. coli Enteropathogenic E. coli Enteroinvasive E. coli (EIEC), Shiga toxin-producing E. coli (STEC), Enteroaggregative E. coli (EAEC), and adherent E. coli (DAEC) (3) Generally, the Diarrheagenic form of E.coli is usually known as Colibacillosis.
-Colibacillosis has been linked to clinical symptoms, such as diarrhea, dehydration, fatigue, fever, malaise, and depression.
-Calves between 3-5 days old could also develop colisepticemia, when the bacterial infection spreads into the bloodstream of the host (4,5,6,7).
+It is a part of the normal gut flora in warm-blooded animals, human beings, and birds.
+However, some strains are pathogenic and cause different clinical illnesses and diseases (1) E.coli also causes septicemia and diarrhea in a wide range of hosts, including man, avian species, and animals such as cattle, piglets, goats, foals, lambs, and buffaloes, as well as children in developing countries, (2) the diarrheagenic form of E. coli (DEC) is generally distinguished into Enteropathogenic E. coli (EPEC), Enterotoxigenic E. coli (ETEC), Enteroinvasive E. coli (EIEC), Shiga toxin-producing E. coli (STEC), Enteroaggregative E. coli (EAEC), and adherent E. coli (DAEC) (3).
+Generally, the diarrheagenic form of E.coli is known as colibacillosis.
+Colibacillosis has been linked to clinical symptoms, such as, diarrhea, dehydration, fatigue, fever, malaise, and depression.
+Calves between three and five days old can also develop colisepticemia, when the bacterial infection spreads into the bloodstream of the host (4,5,6,7).
 ETEC infection is the most common type of colibacillosis in young animals especially in calves and piglets (8).
-Moreover, Shiga toxin-producing E.coli (STEC) strains are also well-recognized as causes of colibacillosis in newborn calves.
+Moreover, STEC strains are also well-recognized as a cause of colibacillosis in newborn calves.
 Even though both healthy and diarrheic calves harbor STEC in their intestine, natural outbreaks and experimental infections have documented the association of STEC with diarrhea and dysentery in young calves (9,10).

-The pathogenic E.coli can be categorized based on serogroups, pathogenicity mechanisms, clinical symptoms, or virulence factors genes.
-The pathogenicity of E. coli based on virulence factors are occurred through plasmids, transposons, bacteriophages, and/or pathogenicity islands (3,11).On the other hand, evidence and information about the E. coli occurrence and distribution in neonatal calves in Basrah Governorate is limited based on molecular technique.
-Thus, it is necessary to develop modern methods or tools to monitor the prevalence of different E. coli pathotypes in neonatal calves in Basrah through the detection of a wide-ranging of virulence genes.
-Therefore, in this particular study, the E.coli from calves was isolated using the PCR technique and screened through a wide range of virulence genes including: stx1, stx2, hly, cnf2, sfa/foc, afaI, papC and afaC genes.
+Pathogenic E.coli can be categorized based on serogroups, pathogenicity mechanisms, clinical symptoms, or virulence factor genes.
+The pathogenicity of E. coli based on virulence factors occurs through plasmids, transposons, bacteriophages, and/or pathogenicity islands (3,11).
+On the other hand, evidence and information about the E. coli occurrence and distribution in neonatal calves in the Basra Governorate is limited based on molecular technique.
+Thus, it is necessary to develop modern methods or tools to monitor the prevalence of different E. coli pathotypes in neonatal calves, in Basra, through the detection of wide-ranging virulence genes.
+Therefore, in this particular study, the E.coli from calves was isolated using the PCR technique and screened through a wide range of virulence genes including the stx1, stx2, hly, cnf2, sfa/foc, afaI, papC, and afaC genes.

-2.MATERIALS AND METHODS
+2. MATERIALS AND METHODS